nlapenn/sms-tools-coursera-compatible/README.md

 <code>$ sudo apt-get install python-dev ipython python-numpy python-matplotlib python-scipy cython</code>

-In OSX you can install these modules by typing in the Terminal:
+In OSX/Windows you can install these modules by typing in the Terminal:

-<code>$ pip install ipython numpy matplotlib scipy cython</code>
+<code>$ pip install ipython numpy matplotlib scipy cython requests</code>

 then, to use the tools, after downloading the whole package, you need to compile some C functions.
 For that you should go to the directory <code>software/models/utilFunctions_C</code> and type:</p>